·5 min read

 How these files get used also differs significantly.

-• Sitemap.xml is actively discovered by search engines.
+Sitemap.xml is actively discovered by search engines.
 Crawlers will look for it at the standard location or find it referenced in your robots.txt file.
 Once found, they'll automatically use it to guide their crawling.
+This is similar to how search engines use robots.txt files, though the two serve different purposes.

-• llms.txt is not automatically discovered by LLMs.
+llms.txt is not automatically discovered by LLMs.
 Currently, it must be explicitly referenced or provided when someone asks an AI system about your content.
-There's no automatic crawling or indexing process.
+There's no automatic crawling or indexing process, though this may change as AI systems evolve their content discovery methods.

 Purposes Summarized